Central College (Iowa): Major buildings

 Maytag Student Center—During the summer of 2014, the student center underwent a $3.1 million renovation to Maytag Student Center made possible by the Fred Maytag Family foundation.
 The renovations include a new workout facility, a new Student Activity Center and additional Fred's dining area.

 The Roe Center—Named after Central's 20th president, David H. Roe, was completed in the fall of 2009.
 The $17 million facility houses the education and psychology departments, as well as Community-Based Learning.
 Central College was awarded a platinum Leadership in Energy and Environmental Design (LEED) rating from the United States Green Building Council (USGBC) for the design of the Roe Center.
 The facility features environmentally friendly building practices and an energy efficient building design, such as a green roof, natural ventilating system, radiant floor heating/cooling system and daylight harvesting systems.

 Vermeer Science Center—Underwent a $20 million renovation in 2003, and was the first building in the state of Iowa and the first science building in the nation to be recognized as a green building by the U.S. Green Building Council.
 It was subsequently awarded a silver LEED (Leadership in Energy and Environmental Design) rating.
 The mathematics, computer science, physics, biology and chemistry departments are located in the building.
 Vermeer features many study spaces and quiet tables located outside professors’ offices that encourage student/faculty interaction.

 Weller Center for Business and International Studies—Built in 1999, it was Central's first step in green building featuring natural light, solar panels and carpet made of recycled materials in every room.
 It contains the business, foreign language, international studies and communication studies departments.

 Central Market—Central's main dining facility.
 It is designed to resemble a European marketplace.

 Geisler Library—Holds nearly a quarter of a million resources including books, magazines, newspapers, music, reference periodicals, microfilm, historical information and art.

 Kuyper Athletic Complex—The Ron and Joyce Schipper Stadium replaced its Fieldturf in 2024.
 The field is surrounded by a 400-meter BSS 1000 polyurethane track which also houses dual runways for jumping events and a two-way pole vault pit.
 The H.S.
-Kuyper Fieldhouse houses a 200-meter track and five tennis courts.
+Kuyper Fieldhouse houses a 200-meter track and four tennis courts.
 The surface is Mondotrack, which is the same surface used in the 2008 Olympic games in Beijing.